Lamantin12/HSE_NLP_bootcamp/Training_for_competition/README.md

 * For models:
   1) Try predicting logarythms
   2) Try pretrained embeddings

 * For beauty:
   1) Put all classes as well as functions in helper.py

+## Ideas:
+1) Try Conv text, then concat with other data and few linears then